ciao-project/ciao/networking/cnci_agent/scripts/README.md

            └─229 /usr/sbin/cnci_agent -server auto -v 3
 ```

 Note: This boot will result in the cloud-init of the image.
-Hence the orginal
+Hence the original
 image generated prior to the verification should be used as the CNCI image.